poslegm/brief/README.md

 ## Custom errors

-It's possible to return from `create` method your own exception instead of raw `List[String]` with errors.
-Just define your error datatype with contract:
+It's possible to return your own exception from a `create` method instead of raw `List[String]` with errors.
+Just define your error datatype with a
+contract:

 1. It should be a `class` or a `case class`
-2. It should receive `List[String]` or `List[String] Refined NonEmpty` to constructor
+2. It should receive `List[String]` or `List[String] Refined NonEmpty` to the constructor

-   And pass it to annotation type parameter as `@Validation[CustomError]`.
+And then pass it to the annotation type parameter as `@Validation[CustomError]`.

 ### Example